needle-mirror/com.unity.xr.arfoundation/Documentation~/features/anchors/platform-support.md

 ---
 # Anchors platform support

-Anchors are supported on the ARCore, ARKit, HoloLens, Meta OpenXR, and XR Simulation platforms, as shown in the table below:
+Anchors are supported on the ARCore, ARKit, HoloLens, OpenXR Meta, and XR Simulation platforms, as shown in the table below:

 | Provider plug-in | Anchors supported | Provider documentation |
 | :--------------- | :---------------: | :--------------------- |